 - Find the Family Law Facilitator’s Office in your area.

 4. Pick up your signed Wage Assignment Order, with attachments, from the Family Law Facilitator’s Office.
-(In Contra Costa County, this would be about one week after you dropped them off.
-If you live in another county, please ask when and where you should pick it up.)

 - After the Wage Assignment Order (Form FL-195) has been signed by the judge, make 3 (three) photocopies of it and two copies of the attachments (Declaration of Payment History, etc.)